PeskyPotato/GrabIt/README.md

-    -p POSTS, --posts POSTS         Number of posts to grab on each cycle --search SEARCH                 Search for submissions in a subreddit --sort SORT                     Sort submissions by 'hot', 'new' or 'top' -w WAIT, --wait WAIT            Wait time between subreddits in seconds -c CYCLES, --cycles CYCLES      Number of times to repeat after wait time -o OUTPUT, --output OUTPUT      Set base directory to start download
+    -p POSTS, --posts POSTS         Number of posts to grab on each cycle --search SEARCH                 Search for submissions in a subreddit --sort SORT                     Sort submissions by "hot", "new", "top", or "controversial" -w WAIT, --wait WAIT            Wait time between subreddits in seconds -c CYCLES, --cycles CYCLES      Number of times to repeat after wait time -o OUTPUT, --output OUTPUT      Set base directory to start download